psteckler/ppx_version/README.md

   end]
 ```
 A `val` declaration for `deserialize_binary_opt` and the
-`Latest` module alias are generated.
+`Latest` module alias are generated for the signature.

 Another place you may want stable types is in the definition of
 Jane Street `async_rpc_kernel` versioned RPC calls.
 The